lly00412/SceneSplat/README.md

 ## Vision-Language Pretraining
+### Train from scratch

-**Train from scratch.** Note that the config settings can be passed on-the-fly using the `--options` flag.
+Note that the config settings can be passed on-the-fly using the `--options` flag.
 The `save_path` is the directory where the model checkpoints, logs and evaluation results will be saved.
 For example, the following commands start the run with the joint training config.
 ```bash
 python tools/ssl_pretrain.py \
   --config-file configs/concat_dataset/ssl-pretrain-concat-scan-ppv2-matt-3rscan-arkit-hyper-mcmc-base.py \